 c.
-Appointment of Master Thesis Proposal Examination Committee d.
-Master Thesis Proposal Examination Procedure
+Appointment of Master Thesis Proposal Examination

 The main thesis advisor will nominate the committee members to the Dean for further official appointment.
 The Master Thesis Proposal Examination Committee comprises of a main advisor who has the qualification as stated in Item 22 (3) a.
 Up to 2 names with the qualification as stated in Item 22 may be nominated as committee member(s).